daijiang/en/_posts/2014-03-02-Unix-commands.md

 + `history` to check all command used.
 + `!220` to rerun the 220th command from history
 + `|` is used for piping, i.e. use output of one command as input of another. e.g. `wc -l file1 file2 | sort | head -1` counts lines of file, then sorts the lines then print the first line of the result.
 	* sometimes the command you want to pipe does not work.
 For example, `find . -name '*.c' | rm` won't work since `rm` only takes its filenames as arguments or parameters on the command line.
 We need to use `rm $(find . -name '*.c')` to get it work. `$()` encloses a command that is run in a subshell, the output for that command is substituted in place of the `$()` phrase.
 Some old syntax also use backticks to do the trick.
+Or you can use `find . -name '*.c' | xargs rm`.
 + `Ctrl+d` will send "end of file' and will often terminate the shell.
 + `ls /bin/*sh` will list all shells available.
 + `df -h` to get the disk of file system used (short of disk free?), `-h` means return human readable numbers, e.g. 100Mb.
 100Gb.